 - Most Blatant Case of False Advertising Since The Neverending Story

 Watching the trailer for Suffragette, it appeared that Meryl Streep had a significant role to play in this piece of historical fiction.
 In reality, the trailer showed almost the entirety of her performance.
 Meryl Streep is in this film in the same way that Sean Connery is in Robin Hood: Prince of Thieves - by not really being in it at all.
 The comparisons between Suffragette and Prince of Thieves don't end there, however.
 Both focus on a character who joins the cause of the oppressed.
 Both lead characters challenge the injustice of the law and are thus treated as outlaws.
 Both feature a despicably evil male antagonist.
 And both don't quite live up to the subject matter.
 Now Suffragette is far superior to Prince of Thieves.
 Most films are.
 But there is something about it that didn't quite work for me.
-It's decent, but I thought it would be brilliant.
+It's decent, but I thought it would be brilliant.- Best Shot

 I expected Sicario to be thrilling, but I didn't expect it to be beautiful.
 There is a stunning aerial shot